 4. Moisturize your skin

-5. Don’t test out new skincare product
+5. Don’t test out new skincare products

 6. Keep your skincare routine simple

-Skin Barrier Repair Ingredients
+Skin Barrier Repairing Ingredients

 |Ingredients for skin barrier restoration||Water-retaining ingredients||Skin soothing ingredients|